First, we have a few fundamental principles at Rafflecopter:

 In each case, Rafflecopter collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Rafflecopter.
 Rafflecopter does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

-When an individual enters a Rafflecopter giveaway, they’re able to log into the widget in two ways - through Facebook Connect and through their name and email address combination.
+When an individual enters a Rafflecopter giveaway, they’re able to log into the entry form in two ways - through Facebook Connect and through their name and email address combination.

 Facebook Connect for Entrants

-Many of our users prefer using their Facebook account to connect to our giveaway widgets across the web.
+Many of our users prefer using their Facebook account to connect to our giveaway entry forms across the web.
 When an entrant signs in through Facebook Connect, they will be shown a dialog hosted by Facebook that describes Rafflecopter giveaway app’s permissions.
-This dialog comes in a pop-up form that looks like this:

 We currently ask for only basic information and email address.
 By default, your basic information is the information you’ve chosen to make public that’s associated with your Facebook account.
 This includes certain properties such as your Facebook id, name, picture, gender, and your locale.
 Certain connections such as your friends also may be available.
 If the user has made more of their data public, more information will be available.

 We ask for your email address associated with your Facebook account as an entrant if you win a giveaway, the promotion admin may be able to contact you.
-If you enter a giveaway using Rafflecopter’s widget and log into the widget through Facebook Connect, you will be contacted if you’re a winner at the primary email address listed in your Facebook account.
+If you enter a giveaway using Rafflecopter’s entry form and log into the entry form through Facebook Connect, you will be contacted if you’re a winner at the primary email address listed in your Facebook account.
 This email address can be found and edited by logging into your Facebook account > general account settings > email.